Developer Guide

 The API of this component is specified in Ui.java

-class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a MainWindow that is made up of parts e.g.CommandBox, ResultDisplay, PersonListPanel, StatusBarFooter etc. All these, including the MainWindow, inherit from the abstract UiPart class which captures the commonalities between classes that represent parts of the visible GUI.

-component uses the JavaFx UI framework.
-The layout of these UI parts are defined in matching .fxml
+The UI component uses the JavaFx UI framework.
+The layout of these UI parts are defined in matching .fxml files that are in the src/main/resources/view folder.
+For example, the layout of the MainWindow is specified in MainWindow.fxml

-The UI
+The UI component,

 - executes user commands using the

-component. - listens for changes to
+Logiccomponent. - listens for changes to

-data so that the UI can be updated with the modified data. - shows the an active view of the currently available content based on filter and current context.
+Modeldata so that the UI can be updated with the modified data. - shows the an active view of the currently available content based on filter and current context.

 - keeps a reference to the

-will display a finer detail of the currently selected DisplayItem
+The DetailPanel component of the UI will display a finer detail of the currently selected DisplayItem that is chosen inside Model.

-is generated as an card UI and then added into the corresponding ListPanel.
+How UI displays and updates DisplayItem’s in list view.
+Below will illustrate how any DisplayItem is generated as an card UI and then added into the corresponding ListPanel.

 - Whenever the

-method inside the respective ListPanelCell inner class found inside the respective ListPanels. - The cell will then build the card for the item by calling the
+ObservableListinsideModelis modified or changed, each changed item will callupdateItem()method inside the respective ListPanelCell inner class found inside the respective ListPanels. - The cell will then build the card for the item by calling the

-class which represents an UI card object that will be used in the ListView Panel. - For each attribute in the item, the Card class will add a corresponding child element to the Card.
+xxxCardclass which represents an UI card object that will be used in the ListView Panel. - For each attribute in the item, the Card class will add a corresponding child element to the Card.

 - The generated Card is then added to the ListView.